LoLA: Low-Rank Linear Attention With Sparse Caching: Preliminaries

 the output token is approximated as

-This creates a hidden state matrix $\mathbf{H}_t \in \mathbb{R}^{D \times d}$ as the sum of key-value outer products.
-This effectively bounds the memory cost to $\mathcal{O}(Dd)$, constant with respect to sequence length $n$.
+This creates a hidden state matrix $\mathbf{H}_t \in \mathbb{R}^{D \times d_v}$ as the sum of key-value outer products.
+This effectively bounds the memory cost to $\mathcal{O}(Dd_v)$, constant with respect to sequence length $n$.
 The hidden dimension size $D$ controls the approximation quality at the cost of computational efficiency.
 As a linear RNN, the hidden state $\mathbf{H}_t$ and normalization state $\bm{s}_t \in \mathbb{R}^{D}$ can be computed recurrently,

-In this formulation, linear attention treats each associative memory as a rank-one outer product.
+In this formulation, linear attention stores each observation, or KV-pair, as a rank-one outer product.
 Rather than building a look-up table, linear attention parameterizes the key-to-value map as a linear function.
-This is viewed as an online learning problem, where the hidden state fits to the past KV-pairs in context~\cite{testtimeregression}.
+While this approach is efficient, linear attention falls short in memory capacity as the number of orthogonal key-value pairs is bounded by the rank of $\mathbf{H}_t$. ``Memory collisions''~\citep{gateddeltanet} occur when new hidden state updates overwrite past key-value associations.
+This prevents the linear map from accurately modeling the context.